Ghoncheh Ghavami: Responses

-775,046 people had signed a petition started by her brother in change.org to free her and bring her back to UK.
+A Change.org petition started by her brother, aiming to free her and bring her back to the United Kingdom, was signed by over 750,000.

 In an open letter to President Hassan Rouhani, 300 Iranian human and civil rights activists highlighted the conditions Ghavami was being held under.

 The foreign secretary of the United Kingdom, Philip Hammond, raised her case with Mohammad Javad Zarif, Iranian Minister for Foreign Affairs, at talks at the United Nations in New York City.
 However, Iran does not recognise her dual nationality as a British citizen.